cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 At least one authentication provider must be configured.

 Each authentication provider must include these properties:
   * name - a unique name describing this authenticator.
 This name will appear in logs so it should be clear.
   * implementation - the fully qualified name of a module implementing an authentication provider, followed by ":" and the class name.
   * properties - a dictionary of arguments required to instnatiate the authenticator class.
 The arguements will be passed as kwargs to the class' "__init__" method.

 The default configuration lists two authenticators - password and token:

+{% highlight yaml %}
 authentication_providers:
   - name: password
     implementation: flask_securest.authentication_providers.password:PasswordAuthenticator